Jictyvoo/MoonStar/README.md

-# StarMoon
+# MoonStar

 Is a program that helps Lapis User to convert html pages to Moonscript pages.
+If has a problem with your HTML, MoonStar tries to fix it, and work properly

 ## Components